phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

     Runtime: 0 seconds.

+The output now shows us which gamma distribution has a mean concentration that corresponds with a Dirichlet process with an expected number of divergence events of 2.5.
 There is no "correct" or "best" value or prior to use for the concentration parameter.
 It depends on your system and prior expectations.
-Often, when testing for shared diveregences, I like to choose a value or prior for the concentration parameter that puts 50% of the prior probability on the maximum number of divergence events (i.e., the divergence model with no shared divergences).
+Often, when testing for shared divergences, I like to choose a value or prior for the concentration parameter that puts 50% of the prior probability on the maximum number of divergence events (i.e., the divergence model with no shared divergences).